Wheeler1711/KID_multitone_readout/README.md

 readout.retune_resonators(find_min = True)
 ```

-If you want to clear the resonators and start over
+If you want to clear the resonator list and start over
 ```
 readout.res_class = resonator_class.resonators_class([])
 ```